xymaxim/ytpb/docs/package/usage.rst

    playback.fetch_and_set_essential()

-*Note:* The default fetcher will be *perhaps* changed later to :class:`YoutubeDLInfoFetcher` as supposed to be more reliable.
+*Note:* The default fetcher will be *perhaps* changed later to :class:`~ytpb.fetchers.YoutubeDLInfoFetcher` as supposed to be more reliable.

 :meth:`.Playback.from_url` can be used to create a playback in one step: